For paper submission, the research article must be an original copy, about 5,000 – 6,000 words, single-spaced and with tables and figures.

 The paper should demonstrate the following parts:

-The title page should contain title of the paper that should be specific and informative in boldface, title case (font size 14), names of the authors, ORCID No. ( visit www.orcid.org), e-mail address, affiliation, and address is in normal face, upper case (font size 11).
+The title page should contain the title of the paper that should be specific and informative in boldface, title case (font size 14), names of the authors, ORCID No. (visit www.orcid.org), e-mail address, affiliation and address is in normal face, upper case (font size 11).

 Titles of tables are written above while the title of figures and plates are written below the images.

 The abstract should be brief, informative and completely self-explanatory with salient points and important conclusion.
 The abstract should be in 200 to 300 words without references.

 Authors must give 4 to 5 keywords which can identify the most important subject covered by the article.
 (Discipline of the study, Concepts studied, Methods/process and Geography (country/continent)